shevernitskiy/amo/README.md

 manages to token refreshing and webhook handling.

 > ⚠️Due to awful API [documentation](https://www.amocrm.ru/developers/content/crm_platform/api-reference) with tons of
-> mistakes, inaccuracies, examples mismatch and wrong types, lib may provide wrong typing (pls consider to make a PR),
+> mistakes, inaccuracies, examples mismatch and wrong types, lib may provide wrong typing (pls consider to make a PR or issue at least).
-> WIP at this moment.

 ## Progress

 - ### Lib
   - [x] NPM & Node support
-  - [ ] examples
+  - [x] examples (not so much)
   - [x] maybe some test (webhook atm)
   - [x] readme (draft)
 - ### API